-DHSS will continue to reassess HCBS participants, including those receiving the Adult Day Care service.
+DHSS will continue to reassess HCBS participants, including those receiving the Adult Day Care service and AIDS Waiver Attendant Care services.
 All participants authorized for HCBS shall have a reassessment completed within 365 days of the last level of care determination.
 For participants receiving an Adult Day Care service, DHSS or its designee shall perform face-to-face reassessments with the participant utilizing the InterRAI HC and the HCBS Care Plan and Participant Choice Statement (DA-3) to establish continued eligibility of services and compliance with the HCBS Settings Rule.
+For AIDS Waiver participants, DHSS will administer an annual participant survey and case management staff will perform face-to-face reassessments with participants and include review of compliance with the HCBS Settings rule.
 Any concerns with specific settings shall be reported to MMAC.